Text-to-Image Search via CLIP#

 We start with providing

-to save the best model after each epoch andEvaluationCallback
+BestModelCheckpointto save the best model after each epoch andEvaluationCallbackfor evaluation.

 Monitoring#